Guide to deploying Domotz to monitor networks with subnets and VLANs

 How should I install an agent?

 I get these questions a lot which is why I thought it would be useful to write up a quick guide on monitoring networks with subnets and VLANs.
-This guide covers how to install our monitoring software in different types of networks.
+This guide covers how to install our network monitoring software in different types of networks.
 We’ll cover a variety of setups and use cases.

 - How many subnets does my client have?